All Episodes

 Okay, go ahead.

-Pull it up and I'll quote it directly.
+Pull it up, and I'll quote it directly.

 Not only is that statute very specific, but if you look up case law that interprets this statute in New York, it identifies groping and fondling as forcible touching a crime.

-So uh and and if it it is considered to be forcible if it is unwanting.
+So and if it is considered to be forcible if it is unwanting, well, that's exactly what several of these victims allege.

-If you uh touch somebody in a sexual way and leave them in fear and trepidation of further aggression, that's a crime called harassment.
+If you touch somebody in a sexual way and leave them in fear and trepidation of further aggression, that's a crime called harassment.

 That is classic obstruction of justice.

-Uh your take, David Schoen.
+Your take, David Schoen.

-Yeah, I mean it's very comprehensive coverage by Greg, as usual, and very important.
+Yeah, I mean, it's very comprehensive coverage by Greg, as usual, and very important.

-Right now he's taking a hardcore position.
+Right now, he's taking a hardcore position.

 That is, if you do this for me, I will do that for you.

-Um this report is filled with both varieties in graphic detail.
+This report is filled with both varieties in graphic detail.

-So that it's a comprehensive job.
+So it's a comprehensive job.

 It marks these investigations.

-She was smart to appoint independent uh investigators here, but she's also getting Mileage out of this thing, and it's a classic conflict that we seem to see characterize all of these kinds of political investigations.
+And it's a classic conflict that we seem to see characterize all of these kinds of political investigations.

 She wants to be governor by all accounts.